Westbury House

 Westbury House is a country house south of West Meon Road between East Meon and West Meon in Hampshire, England.

 The house was built in the Palladian style but rebuilt in brick after a fire in 1904.
 It subsequently became a boys' preparatory school, whose headmaster until the late 1970s was Errol Adrian 'Sherard' Manners, brother of John Manners.
 It later became a care home until it closed in the 2016 after being rated inadequate by inspectors.

 It was once occupied by the Sartoris family and Mary Sartoris was painted by Frederick Leighton.

-The house is not a listed building, although the ice houses are listed. and stables nearby are, presumably having escaped destruction in the fire.
+The house is not a listed building, although the ice houses and stables nearby are listed, presumably having escaped destruction in the fire.